Academic

 ACADEMIC EXCELLENCE

-Queen City Collegiate is a unique school where local students and those from around the world receive a quality education.
-Queen City Collegiate provides a close-knit, comfortable environment where you will be accommodated and encouraged not only academically, but in all aspects of your life in Regina.
+Queen City Collegiate was originally established in 1991 and was a unique school where local students and those from around the world receive a quality education.
+Queen City Collegiate provided a close-knit, comfortable environment where you will be accommodated and encouraged not only academically, but in all aspects of your life in Regina.

-The qualified instructors at QCC share their energy, enthusiasm and expertise during dynamic and challenging classes designed to prepare you to enter Canadian or international Universities.
+The qualified instructors at QCC shared their energy, enthusiasm and expertise during dynamic and challenging classes designed to prepare you to enter Canadian or international Universities.

 PROGRAMS

-QCC welcomes both local and overseas students, and provides a variety of programs to accommodate student needs.
-As a private, co-educational international school founded in 1991, QCC is fully accredited and licensed by the Saskatchewan government.
-All our course offerings meet or exceed the requirements of Saskatchewan Learning.
+QCC welcomed both local and overseas students and provided a variety of programs to accommodate student needs.
+As a private, co-educational international school founded in 1991, QCC was fully accredited and licensed by the Saskatchewan government.
+All our course offerings met or exceeded the requirements of Saskatchewan Learning.

-This high standard of instruction enables graduates from QCC to be fully qualified and prepared to enter the Canadian or international University of their choice.
-Graduates of QCC can be found at the University of Waterloo, McMaster University, York University, and the University of Western Ontario, just to name a few!
+This high standard of instruction enabled graduates from QCC to be fully qualified and prepared to enter the Canadian or international University of their choice.
+Graduates of QCC could be found at the University of Waterloo, McMaster University, York University, and the University of Western Ontario, just to name a few!

 THE LEARNING ENVIRONMENT

-Queen City Collegiate operates on a semester system, with classes beginning in September and February.
-However, we realize that obtaining a student visa not always coincide with regular school start dates.
-Therefore, we enrol students throughout the school year, making necessary adjustments in course selection and scheduling.
+Queen City Collegiate operated on a semester system, with classes beginning in September and February.
+However, we realized that obtaining a student visa not always coincide with regular school start dates.
+Therefore, we enrolled students throughout the school year, making necessary adjustments in course selection and scheduling.